No fluff packing list to travel light.

 2. USB-C all of your things

-3. You can buy stuff at your destination
+3. You can always buy stuff at your destination

 Documentation